BradleyCodeU/bradleycodeu.github.io/_gdad/css/hexcodepixels.md

 Using hexcodes, create a 8px by 8px bitmap.
 Must use two or more colors (not black and white).
 Draw one letter from your initials.
 For example, Justin Riley would either draw a pixelated J or a pixelated R. If you want, you can use a piece of graph paper to plan your pixel art.

 Turn in a screenshot.
 I want to see your code as well as the image.
+On a PC, you can use the Snipping Tool app to take a screenshot.
 Do NOT crop the screenshot like this:
 ![Pixelated letter J](/gdad\css\hexcodepixels.png)